A. Golden is a writer and editor living in Alabama. They graduated with a B.A. in English.

-Earlier this year Toys “R” Us closed its remaining stores down, ending its decades-long legacy as the leading toy chain in the U.S.
+When Toys “R” Us closed its remaining stores down, it ended its decades-long legacy as the leading toy chain in the U.S.

 It’s a major blow to the industry, to be sure.
 But it’s not the end.
 One toy store has managed to survive amidst the ‘retail apocalypse’: Build-A-Bear Workshop.

 What led to the conception and development of this toy chain, and how has it endured in the wake of declining retail sales?

 Origins & Opening

 Founded by Maxine Clark in 1997, Build-A-Bear Workshop gives children the opportunity to create their own personalized stuffed animals.
 Guests go through an in-store process in which they choose clothing, accessories, sounds, and even scents for their furry friend.